About Rob Epstein

 About Jeffrey Friedman

-He began his film training by apprenticing to some of the most respected filmmakers in the business, on such films as Marjoe (Academy Award, Documentary Feature, 1972) and William Friedkin's The Exorcist (1973).
-He worked with the legendary editor Dede Allen on the Arthur Penn segment of Visions of Eight (1973) and later with Thelma Schoonmaker on Martin Scorcese's Raging Bull (Academy Award, Film Editing, 1980).
+He began his film career apprenticing to some of the most respected filmmakers in the business, on such films as Marjoe (edited by Larry Silk, Academy Award, Documentary Feature, 1972) and William Friedkin's The Exorcist (1973).
+He worked with the legendary editor Dede Allen on the Arthur Penn segment of Visions of Eight (1973) and with Thelma Schoonmaker on Martin Scorcese's Raging Bull (Academy Award, Film Editing, 1980).

-Jeffrey first worked with Rob Epstein as a consultant on The Times of Harvey Milk, and then as an editor on Rob's episode of the PBS series We The People with Peter Jennings.
-In 1987 Jeffrey and Rob started working together as a filmmaking team and formed their production company Telling Pictures.
+Jeffrey first worked with Rob Epstein consulting on The Times of Harvey Milk.
+In 1987 Jeffrey and Rob formed their production company Telling Pictures and began working as a filmmaking team.

 Together Jeffrey and Rob produced and directed and Jeffrey co-edited Common Threads: Stories From the Quilt (Academy Award, Documentary Feature, 1989) and The Celluloid Closet (Emmy Award for directing, 1995).
 They also produced and directed the international documentary co-production Paragraph 175 (Sundance Jury Prize for Directing, 2000).

-Their first dramatic narrative film was HOWL (2010), starring James Franco.
-Howl premiered on opening night at the Sundance Film Festival, followed by the Berlin and London International Film Festivals.
-It was the closing night film at the San Francisco Lesbian and Gay Film Festival and the opening night film at Outfest.
+Their first scripted narrative film was HOWL (2010), which they wrote and directed.
+Howl, starring James Franco and featuring David Strathairn, Jon Hamm, Jeff Daniels and Mary-Louise Parker, premiered on opening night at the Sundance Film Festival, followed by the Berlin and London International Film Festivals.
 It was released theatrically and on home video by Oscilloscope Laboratories in the U.S. and internationally by The Match Factory.
 HOWL received a 2011 Freedom of Expression Award from the National Board of Review.

 Jeffrey has taught filmmaking in the graduate program at Stanford University and at California College of the Arts.
 He is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.